White Tower of Thessaloniki

 The White Tower of Thessaloniki (Λευκός Πύργος Lefkós Pýrgos; Beyaz Kule; Kuli Blanka) is a monument and museum on the waterfront of the city of Thessaloniki, capital of the region of Macedonia in northern Greece.
-The present tower replaced an old Byzantine fortification, known to have been mentioned around the 12th century, that the Ottoman Empire reconstructed to fortify the city's fortress some time after Sultan Murad II captured Thessaloniki in 1430.
+The present tower likely replaced an old Byzantine fortification, known to have been mentioned around the 12th century, that the Ottoman Empire reconstructed to fortify the city's fortress some time after Sultan Murad II captured Thessaloniki in 1430.
 During the period of Ottoman rule, the tower became a notorious prison and the scene of numerous mass executions, most famously of the Janissaries who revolted during the reign of Mahmud II.

-In 1912, as Greece gained control over the city, and the White Tower was substantially remodeled and its exterior was whitewashed.
+In 1912, as Greece gained control over the city, the White Tower was substantially remodeled and its exterior was whitewashed.
 The White Tower has been adopted as the symbol of the city.

 Physical attributes

 The White Tower takes the form of a cylindrical drum 23 m in diameter with a height of 34 m above ground level, on top of which is a turret 12 m in diameter and 6 m high.
 Some of the embrasures in the outer wall of the tower are reached by a spiral ramp; others are accessed from a central room on each of the six floors.

 The turret houses a platform with a diameter of 10 m, and the platform at the top of the main tower in front of the turret is about 5 m wide.